Fear Factory: Split with Burton C. Bell and Aggression Continuum (2020–2022)

+Arrival of Milo Silvestro and next album (2023–present)

 While deciding on a new vocalist through auditions, Cazares said that gender would not play a role, expressing an open interest in hiring a woman; however, he said that he would not announce it for a while.
 Out of all the potential talents, he decided on a replacement who had yet to be revealed, with the member being a male and "kind of known" within the metal scene.
 He also said that the new member would be introduced through new songs.
 Wolbers expressed support for Cazares carrying on with the band.
-On February 21, 2023, the band finally unveiled that after auditioning over 300 people, Milo Silvestro was their new vocalist.
-During the cancelation of the first date of the 2023 North American tour, it was revealed on a Instagram story post that Pete Webber of Havok would be filling in as drummer for the band.
+On February 21, 2023, the band finally unveiled that after auditioning over 300 people, Italian singer Milo Silvestro was their new vocalist.
+During the cancelation of the first date of the 2023 North American tour, it was revealed on an Instagram story post that Pete Webber of Havok would be filling in as drummer for the band.

+In May 2023, Webber was confirmed as the new settled percussionist for the ensemble.

+In June 2023, a revised version of Fear Factory's 2012 album The Industrialist was released with the new title Re-Industrialized.
+This version featured re-recorded drum tracks performed by the band's previous drummer, Mike Heller, as well as remixes of two songs from the album: "Recharger" and "Difference Engine".
+Cazares also re-recorded all his guitar tracks with a different tone and some alterations to certain musical sections in each track.
+Three cover songs were also added to this new edition: "Landfill", "Saturation", and "Passing Complexion".

+In November 2024, Cazares in an interview explained in further detail why a reunion of himself and Burton C. Bell, Christian Olde Wolbers, and Raymond Herrera, would not happen in the foreseeable future and how he came to own one hundred percent of the Fear Factory name intellectual property copyrights trademarks.

+Fear Factory began recording their eleventh studio album on April 21, 2025.
+It will be the first album to feature two new members in vocalist Milo Silvestro and drummer Pete Webber.
+Cazares revealed that he will be using an 8-string guitar on the album.
+He stated that it will be released in 2026.